 June 9, 2009

-Jennifer: Well first off thanx for taking interest enough in me and being sooooooooo patient!! how many months have we talked about doing this? lol anyway… i love urban safari and am really proud of it and its all because of a random open casting call that turned from one thing into another. i had received an invitation for an open casting call from a producer out in LA for a show that was to be like “the real world” only instead of 7 straight people it would be 7 diverse gay ppl… not too sure what happened w/ that show but logo/mtv sold it to the bravo network and that put the show in holding while bravo was going to do some key changes to the premise including the characters and location… in the meantime the producers over at gayborhood gave me a show of my own because they felt i had that special something that viewers would find interesting and likeable… and they were right. critics loved it and it was the most watched show on GayborhoodTV … we havent filmed in quite some time and the only answer i have for that is the “economy” so im in limbo as to the status and fate of Urban Safari… but if you enjoy it and want to see more of it… WRITE TO THEM AND TELL THEM!
+Jennifer: Well, first off thanks for taking interest enough in me and being sooooooooo patient!!
+How many months have we talked about doing this? lol Anyway, I love Urban Safari and am really proud of it and it’s all because of a random open casting call that turned from one thing into another.
+I had received an invitation for an open casting call from a producer out in L.A. for a show that was to be like “The Real World” only instead of 7 straight people it would be 7 diverse gay ppl… not too sure what happened w/ that show but logo/mtv sold it to the bravo network and that put the show in holding while bravo was going to do some key changes to the premise including the characters and location… in the meantime the producers over at gayborhood gave me a show of my own because they felt i had that special something that viewers would find interesting and likeable… and they were right. critics loved it and it was the most watched show on GayborhoodTV … we havent filmed in quite some time and the only answer i have for that is the “economy” so im in limbo as to the status and fate of Urban Safari… but if you enjoy it and want to see more of it… WRITE TO THEM AND TELL THEM!

 Caramel: I know that you have a sharp tongue and quick wit, but some people find you to be abrupt or even mean at times.
 There are a few thread starters and followers at the Hung Angels general discussion board who ask you a lot of stupid questions and make a lot of ignorance comments, not the majority, but a substantial amount of people.
 They say that a stupid question is a question unasked, but you really get asked a lot of stupid questions and a lot of the comments go for the jugular.
 Do you ever see yourself as a mean or just straight forward?